hankie-pankie/Playfair-Cipher/README.md

 # Playfair-Cipher
 Some code to use the playfair cipher.
-I'm using a formula I created rather than developing a matrix or anything.
+I'm using an algorithm I created rather than developing a matrix or anything.
 So it's cool math time.

 The playfair cipher is a graphical cipher that uses a 5x5 grid to rearrange pairs of letters.
 I created a formula that can represent the shift.
 I have attached a paper I wrote for my highschool math class that explains in detail the playfair cipher, my formula, as well as one or two other ciphers.
 There are lots of inaccuracies especially when I talk about RSA encryption.
 We'll just ignore those...